ralphbarton/pairing-points/README.md

 **[React](https://reactjs.org/)** - A JavaScript library for designing user interfaces, created by Facebook.
 This whole app is a user interface, and it is broken down into _React Components_.
 Thus React provides the structure of the project.

 **[Create React App](https://github.com/facebook/create-react-app)** - a
-command line build environment for React websites.
+command-line build-environment for React websites.
 Accelerates getting started with React.
+It's built around [Node JS](https://nodejs.org/en/) and all sorts of open-souce modules can easily be pulled into projects using [npm](https://www.npmjs.com/).
+Also compiles and bundles your JavaScript, as it uses [Webpack](https://webpack.js.org/), preconfigured, under-the-hood.

 **[D3](https://d3js.org/)** - a powerful library for data visualisation and graphing.
 I'm using a tiny bit of it here, its ability to draw [axes](https://github.com/d3/d3-axis).